Lemoollet/React-Native-Demo/README.md

-# React-Native-Demo
+# React Native Demo

-This is a demo with all react navigation options and login functional
+This is an app developed in React Native where I use all the navigation options and it has a functional login.